Structure formation during phase transitions in strongly interacting matter

-Many other phases of QCD and hadron matter have been proposed, such as quarkyonic matter, which can be considered as a Fermi gas of quarks, with confined thermal excitations \cite{McLerran2007} and a parity doubled baryon matter, as a candidate for a chiral spin-symmetric regime of cold and dense QCD, which can be naturally embedded into the quarkyonic matter.
+Many other phases of QCD and hadron matter have been proposed, such as quarkyonic matter, which can be considered as a Fermi gas of quarks with confined thermal excitations \cite{McLerran2007}, and a parity doubled baryon matter as a candidate for a chiral spin-symmetric regime of cold and dense QCD, which can be naturally embedded into the quarkyonic matter.
 The existence of a first-order phase transition ending in a critical point, as indicated in Fig. \ref{QCDphaseDiagr}, is still under debate.
-For example, following the concept of quark-hadron continuity, it is conjectured \cite{Baym2018} that quark degrees of freedom may emerge gradually with increasing density and partial restoration of the chiral symmetry.
+For example, following the concept of the quark-hadron continuity, it is conjectured \cite{Baym2018} that quark degrees of freedom may emerge gradually with increasing density and a partial restoration of the chiral symmetry.

-The liquid-crystal-like or solid-like pion condensation in a warm and dense nuclear matter predicted to occur for $n> n_c^\pi \sim (2-3)n_0$ is the example of the phase transition to the inhomogeneous state $k_0\neq 0$, cf. \cite{Migdal78,Ericson:1988gk,MSTV90}.
+The theory of normal Fermi liquids was built up by Landau and Migdal in Ref.~\cite{FL1956,FL1956a,Mjump,Mjump1,FL1956b}, see in textbooks~\cite{LP1981,Nozieres,GP-FL}.
+The Fermi liquid approach to the description of nuclear systems was developed by Migdal in ~\cite{Mjump2,M67}, see also \cite{M67a}.
+In the Fermi liquid theory the low-lying excitations are treated explicitly whereas the short-range correlations are described with the help of several phenomenological Landau parameters.
+Pomeranchuk has shown in Ref.~\cite{Pomeranchuk} that Fermi liquids are stable only, if certain inequalities on the values of the Landau parameters are fulfilled.
+The Fermi-liquid approach with the explicit separation of the in-medium pion exchange was formulated by A. B. Migdal for description of the cold nuclear matter, cf. \cite{Migdal78}, and then it was generalized for equilibrium systems at finite temperatures, cf. ~\cite{MSTV90,Voskresensky:1982vd,Dyugaev:1982gf}, and for nonequilibrium systems, cf. ~\cite{Voskresensky:1987hm,Voskresensky:1988pxw,Voskresensky:1989sn, MSTV90,Voskresensky:1993ud,Kolomeitsev2011}.
+It was shown that in nuclear matter soft modes with pion quantum numbers and the momenta $k\neq 0$ become efficiently occupied by pion-like excitations at non-zero temperature forming so called liquid phase of the pion condensate for $n> n_{c}^{(1)} \sim (0.5-0.8)n_0$, cf. \cite{Dyugaev:1982gf,Voskresensky:1993ud}.
+With increase of the baryon density these modes may become unstable to formation of the liquid-crystal-like or solid-like pion condensate.
+This pion condensation in a warm and dense nuclear matter predicted to occur for $n> n_c^\pi \sim (2-3)n_0$ is the example of the phase transition to the inhomogeneous state $k_0\neq 0$, cf. \cite{Migdal78,Ericson:1988gk,MSTV90}.